zackbam/MouseTheremin/README.md

 For example, with the values above, when you play a note at 100Hz the sound will be a weighted sum of the 7 first harmonics:
 0.5 * sin(100) + 0.3 * sin(200) + 0.08 * sin(300) + 0.005 * sin(400) + 0.002 * sin(500) + 0.002 * sin(600) + 0.002 * sin(700)

 The hamonics change dynamically, as in a normal theremin.
-In high pitch sounds, the high pitch harmonics are lowered.
+In high pitch sounds, the high pitch harmonics are lowered automatically.